chloealbright/EngineerAtlas/0_Editing and Search Tags/Editing Reference.md

 ### There are 3 ways to link
 + Linking
 	+ Wiki Link: [[Interview Prep Objectives]] -creates links between notes used in Obsidian's Graph View
-	+ Markdown: [Project Tracker](Project%20Tracker.md) general external/internal linking
+	+ Markdown: [Project Tracker Overview](Project%20Tracker%20Overview.md) general external/internal linking
 + Aliases *like linking on a Google doc, you can rename the link*
 	+   [Interview Prep](<obsidian://open?vault=EngineerAtlas&file=Interview%20%20Prep$20Overview.md>)
 	+ Rename the URL by writing it in (<>)